DurgNomis-drol/google_home_timers_card/README.md

 Make sure you have Home-Assistant [Google home](https://github.com/leikoilja/ha-google-home) integration installed.

+### HACS

+Since the integration is under active development, it is not yet added to HACS default repository, only manual installation is available for early testers

+To install the integration follow HACS description to add custom repository.
+Provide `https://github.com/DurgNomis-drol/google_home_timers_card` as repository URL and select the "Lovelace" category.
+We recommend you select the latest stable release.

 ### Manual installation

 1. Download [`googletimers-card.js`](https://raw.githubusercontent.com/DurgNomis-drol/google_home_timers_card/main/googletimers-card.js) and right click and save it.